reshma-r06/Reshma-R-Portfolio/README.md

 Python,  HTML, CSS, SQL, JavaScript, Machine Learning, NumPy, Pandas, Excel, TensorFlow, Data Visualization, Django, Data structure and algorithm, Linux, C++ Java, Azure, Bootstrap

 ## Projects
+- #### [PhotoApp - Django]:
+   Developed a dynamic social media platform using Django framework to enhance user engagement and interaction.
+Enabled users to upload photos and interact with posts through likes and comments.
+Integrated user authorization features, such as password reset functionality.

 - #### [Expense Tracker](https://github.com/reshma-r06/Expense-Tracker-):
   Expense Tracker web application is built using Python , Django, HTML, CSS and Javascript which allows users to create, read, update and delete expenses across different categories.
 Also, calculates the statistical data such as past year, month and week expenses and also represent the expenses in chart using ChartJS.